smhurf/lewagon_challenges/05-ML/01-Fundamentals-of-Machine-Learning/04-Linear-Regression/README.md

 # Linear Regression

-The exercice consists of training and visualizing a basic Linear Regression model.
+The exercise consists of training and visualizing a basic Linear Regression model.

 👉 The dataset:
 - Each row corresponds to the profile of health insurance client